+\\/bat will I know by the and of the unit?
 What will I know by the end of the unit?
-How to group materials based on their magnetic transparent flexible properties using more complex vocabulary. permeable soluble insoluble What are thermal insulators and conductors?
+How to group materials based on their magnetic transparent flexible properties using more complex vocabulary.
+What are permeable soluble insoluble thermal insulators and conductors?
 Materials which are good thermal conductors allow heat to move through them easily.
 Thermal conductors are used to make items that require heat to travel through them easily, such as a saucepan which requires heat to travel through to cook food.
 Thermal insulators do not let heat travel through them easily.
 Examples of thermal insulators include woollen clothes and flasks for hot drinks. thermal insulator thermal conductor What are electrical insulators and conductors?
 Electrical conductors allow electricity to pass through them easily while electrical insulators do not.
-Electrical insulators have a high resistance which means that it is hard for electricity to pass through these objects. electrical insulator electrical conductor What is dissolving?
+Electrical insulators have a high resistance which means that it is hard for electricity to pass through these objects.
+Electrical insulator electrical conductor What is dissolving?
 When the particles of a solid mix with the particles of a liquid, this is called dissolving.
 The result is a solution.
 Materials that dissolve are soluble.
 Materials that do not dissolve are insoluble.
-Can materials be separated after they have been mixed?
-Some materials can be separated after they have been mixed based on their propertiesthis is called a reversible change.
+Materials that do not dissolve are insoluble. dissolving solution soluble insoluble Can materials be separated after they have been mixed?
+Some materials can be separated after they have been mixed based on their properties-this is called a reversible change.
 Some methods of separation include the use of a magnet, a filter (for insoluble materials), a sieve (based on the size of the solids) and evaporation.
-When a mixture cannot be separated backinto the sizingle appropriate this is called an the original components, this is called an irreversible change.
+When a mixture cannot be separated back into the original components, this is called an irreversible change.
 Examples of this include when materials burn or mixing bicarbonate of soda with vinegar.